akatranlp/hsfl-master-ai-cloud-engineering/README.md

 ### Deploy locally for dev or testing

-- always execute the following command to start backend and frontend in docker
+Always execute the following command to start backend and frontend in docker

 ```bash
 # with gRPC Communication between services: